jingleheimer-schmidt/biome-mood-lighting/readme.md

 # Compatibility

-This mod is generally compatible with all other mods, unless they remove or significantly change the constant combinator.
+This mod is generally compatible with all other mods, unless they remove or significantly change the base lamp or constant combinator.

 ***